|

-A recent article (May 2007) on the “Health of Nations”[1] provided some interesting comparisons.
+A report in May 2007 on the “Health of Nations”[1] provided some interesting comparisons.
 Who has the highest level of choice and responsiveness (that must be US), can see any doctor or specialist we want (that sort of sounds like US), as many times as we want (maybe that’s not US), without referrals or permission (that’s definitely not US).
 A survey by the World Health Organization identifies France as having the most choice and responsiveness.
 The US ranks #37.

 Here’s the explanation that was offered [1]: “The goal of healthcare is to get everyone covered, at the lowest possible cost, with the highest possible quality.
 But in the United States, there is another element in the equations that mucks up the outcome.
 Our system seeks to get everyone covered, at the lowest possible cost, with the highest possible quality, while generating the maximum possible profits.
 Within that context, the trade-offs and outcomes all seem to benefit the last goal, and so we tolerate 45 million uninsured Americans, unbelievably high prices, and a fractured system that lacks the proper incentives to deliver high-quality care.”